MacwanEric/macwaneric.github.io/_pages/cv.md

 Position: Graduate Trainee (August 2018 – July 2019)
 Project: Unraveling the zygosity selection and allelic expression imbalance of cancer driver mutations

 The products of Dominant-negative mutation (DNM) affect wild-type allele’s lfunction.
 DNMs in tumour suppressor genes have been reported in multiple cancers and they can drive tumour progression.
-My work involved fishing and understanding the nature of Dominant Negative Mutations in tumour suppressor genes across tumour types using TCGA and PCAWG datasets.
+My work involved fishing and understanding the nature of Dominant Negative Mutations in tumour suppressor genes across tumour types using TCGA exome data.
 We found potential candidates for Dominant Negative Mutations.
 The study was carried forward to understand their position and function on their respective protein structures.

 **************************************************************************
 ## Indian Institute of Science Education and Research (IISER), Pune, India